-Duffy wins, Merrifield drives in 3 as Royals blank Indians
+Duffy dazzles, Merrifield’s 3 RBIs lift Royals past Indians

 UP NEXT

-Following an off day, Cy Young winner Shane Bieber will make his second start of 2021 against the Royals, who have not yet named a starter.
+Following an off day, Cy Young winner Shane Bieber will make his second start of 2021 against the Royals, who have not yet announced a starter.
 Bieber struck out 12 in his season debut last week at Detroit.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports